 The FCA imposes liability on persons who, among other things, knowingly present or cause to be presented false or fraudulent claims for payment to, or approval by the federal government knowingly making or using, or causing to be made or used a false statement or record material to a claim to the federal government, or avoiding, decreasing or concealing an obligation to pay money to the federal government.
 The civil FCA has been or can be used to assert liability on the basis of kickbacks and other improper referrals, improperly reported government pricing metrics such as Best Price and Average Manufacturer Price, improper promotion of uses not expressly approved by the FDA in a drug's label, false statements associated with government grants, and allegations of misrepresentations with respect to services rendered, as well as claims for payment that are inaccurate or fraudulent, that are for services not provided as claimed, or for services that are not medically necessary.
 FCA claims may be based on noncompliance with regulatory requirements under an implied certification theory if material to the government's decision to buy or pay for a drug.
 Intent to deceive is not required to establish liability under the civil FCA.
 Civil FCA liability may also be imposed for Medicare or Medicaid overpayments caused by understated rebate amounts that are not refunded within 60 days of discovering the overpayment, even if the overpayment was not caused by a false or fraudulent act.
 Actions under the FCA may be brought by the government or as a qui tam action by a private individual in the name of the government.
 If the government intervenes in a qui tam action, and prevails, the qui tam plaintiff will share in the proceeds from damages and fines or settlement funds.
-If the government intervenes, the qui tam plaintiff may pursue the case alone.
+If the government declines to intervene, the qui tam plaintiff may pursue the case alone.
 Violations of the FCA can result in significant monetary penalties and treble damages.
-The government may further prosecute conduct under the criminal FCA, which prohibits the making
+The government may further prosecute conduct under the criminal FCA, which prohibits the making or presenting of a claim to the government knowing the claim to be false, fictitious or fraudulent.
+Unlike the civil FCA, conviction requires proof of intent to submit a false claim.